mhuelsen/PointNet2ForDIM-PC/README.md

 - humanmade 🚗 and
 - bridges 🌉

+🖱️ The annotated point cloud covers 12 km² and 66.8 million points.
+It includes both urban areas and rural areas with forests and meadows.<br>
-🖱️ The annotated data set can be downloaded at [AcademicCloud](https://sync.academiccloud.de/index.php/s/hj5C7ebHkkTZkvQ).<br>
+💾 The dataset can be downloaded at [AcademicCloud](https://sync.academiccloud.de/index.php/s/hj5C7ebHkkTZkvQ).<br>

 🚀 The deep learning architecture PointNet++ is then applied, with the parameters used largely based on the work [*alsNet* of Lukas Winiwarter (2019)](https://github.com/lwiniwar/alsNet#readme). <br>
 🔥 The chosen approach achieves an overall accuracy of **96.5%**.